open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 - `name`: the name of the metric stream
 - `kind`: the metric stream [kind](./data-model.md#point-kinds)
 - `unit`: the metric stream unit
+- `value`: the observed value of the metric

 Returns: `MetricFilterResult`